JordyHers/jordyhers/README.md

 # Jordy Hershel
-I am a talented young mobile application developer .
+Senior Software developer.
 I have been developing Mobile application for several years now and I do have a solid background in Developing tools.
-I am keen to learn and that would be a pleasure to be a member of your company.
+Find me on linked in or visit my website
-I am currently working at **This awesome company**
+I am currently working at - [Wuerth](https://www.wuerth.de/)